 Let’s imagine the following scenario…

-However, a recent trip to the doctor resulted in him finding out he needs to lose weight if he wants to live a longer life.
+However, a recent trip to the doctor resulted in him finding out he needed to lose weight if he wanted to live a longer life.

 It’s safe to say that he’d be rushing to find out more about that weight loss supplement now because his need is more serious and urgent.